 $16/hr - $18/hr DOE

-PATH (People Assisting The Homeless) is seeking candidates with CNA credentials to join our Santa Barbara Interim Housing Program as a Residential Coordinator.
+PATH (People Assisting The Homeless) is seeking candidates with CNA or equivalent credentials to join our Santa Barbara Interim Housing Program as a Residential Coordinator.

 In addition to a rewarding work environment, we offer our employees a competitive benefits package that includes medical, dental and vision coverage, vacation and sick time, paid holidays, and a retirement plan.